glowkeeper/P3D/docs/labs/week1Session2.md

 #endif
 ```

-Save that file as `color.h`
+Save that file as `color.h`.

 ### Ray Tracing

+A ray tracing algorithm compute what colour is seen at a 3D position along a line (or ray).
+Hence, the basic steps to create a ray tracer are:

+1. Calculate the ray from the eye to the pixel
+2. Determine which objects the ray intersects
+3. Compute a colour for that object at that intersection point

-A ray tracing algorithm compute what colour is seen at a 3D position along a line - a ray.
-The file `ray.h`, shown below, uses _linear interpolation_ to calculate a position along that line (there is more about linear interpolation in the _Introduction to Animation_ [Pixar in a Box](https://www.khanacademy.org/computing/pixar) suite of videos, which are linked to in the_[reading material](#reading-material) section):
+The file `ray.h`, shown below, uses _linear interpolation_ to calculate a position along a line (there is more about linear interpolation in the _Introduction to Animation_ [Pixar in a Box](https://www.khanacademy.org/computing/pixar) suite of videos, which are linked to in the_[reading material](#reading-material) section):

 ```
 #ifndef RAY_H